 - Name of passenger,

-- Vantage ID,
+- · Vantage ID,

-- Date of last close contact (< 1.5 meters) of the Category C or Category D patient (not the date of the return flight).
+- Date of last close contact (< 1.5 meters or high risk contamination situation, refer to paragraph 7.4) of the Category C or Category D patient (not the date of the return flight).

 The Vantage detail department will flag the person in Vantage POB.
 This will make it impossible to manifest the person on an outbound flight.
-After the 14-day period the flag is taken away and this makes it possible for the passenger to be booked and manifested again.
+After the 10-day period the flag is taken away and this makes it possible for the passenger to be booked and manifested again.